SrgElephant/Schnucks-Coupon-Applier/README.md

    `emailAddressReceiver = "receiver@gmail.com"`

-   By default, this program assumes gmail.
+   By default, this program assumes Gmail.
 Replace "smtp.gmail.com" and "465" to match the smtp server of your email provider.

    `smtp_server = "smtp.gmail.com"`